 - Additional whipped cream and lemon slices for garnishing Optional

-- Prepare the cake mix per the package instructions using the amounts of water, oil and eggs called for.
+- To make the cake: Prepare the cake mix per the package instructions using the amounts of water, oil and eggs called for.
 Add 1 Tbsp fresh lemon zest.
-Bake in a 9 x 13-inch cake until a toothpick inserted into the center comes back clean.
+Bake in a greased 13 x 9 inch cake pan until a toothpick inserted into the center comes back clean.

-- Remove from the oven and immediately poke holes using the back of a wooden spoon or similar over the cake.
+- Once baked, immediately poke holes all over the cake using the back of a wooden spoon or similar.
 Be generous.

-- In a medium size mixing bowl using an electric mixer, whip together the pudding mix and milk until thickened but still pourable.
+- To make the pudding: In a medium size mixing bowl using an electric mixer, whip together the pudding mix and milk until thickened but, still pourable.

-- Spread over the cake gently pushing into the holes.
+- Spread pudding over the cake gently pushing into the holes.
 Cool to room temperature.
 (This doesn't take long)

-- To make the frosting, in a medium size mixing bowl using an electric mixer cream together the cream cheese, powdered sugar, lemon juice and lemon extract.
+- To make the frosting: In a medium size mixing bowl using an electric mixer, cream together cream cheese, powdered sugar, lemon juice and lemon extract.

-- Add the cream continuing to beat until fluffy and fully combined.
+- Add the heavy cream continuing to beat on medium-high speed until fluffy and fully combined and soft peaks form.
 Mix in 2 Tbsp lemon zest by hand.

-- Frost the top of the cake and garnish with the remaining lemon zest and grated white chocolate.
+- Frost the top of the cake, garnishing with the remaining lemon zest and grated white chocolate.

 - Chill for 4 hours or overnight before serving.
-(May use additional whipped cream and lemon slices to garnish as pictured, if desired.
+(May use additional whipped cream and lemon slices to decorate as pictured, if desired.)